 When searching for tallow, you'll probably find articles listing the benefits of mutton tallow while others speak about beef tallow.
 Here's all you need to know about the two types.

-Around 47% of the fatty acid composition of tallow is oleic acid.
+Around 47% of the fatty acid composition of beef tallow is oleic acid.
 This acid is classified as a monounsaturated omega-9 fatty acid and is mostly known as an amazing ingredient for dry or aging skin because it can easily and deeply penetrate the skin's surface.
 Inside the dermis, it replenishes lost moisture and stops additional transepidermal water loss.

 Oleic acid can restore natural oil production and prevent future breakouts.
 Most importantly, it doesn't clog pores but forms a protective layer on the skin's surface that prevents environmental damage.